pts/movemetafs/README.txt

    filesystem character set, even when character sets are mixed in the middle of the filename.
 -- Uses UTF-8 for tag names and descriptions.
+-- Filenames in search results are automatically made unique when necessary.

 Current limitations: